buddhist-uni/buddhist-uni.github.io/_tags/japanese.md

 Japanese Mahāyāna's distinctive forms emerged in the tumultuous Kamakura period (1185-1333) and were consolidated and formalized during the feudal Edo (1603–1868).
-During the Meiji Revolution (1868–1912), Buddhism was persecuted and celibacy abolished: a devastating blow to the various Buddhist schools softened somewhat by their conviction that "original enlightenment" (本覺 *hongaku*) is available to all.
+During the Meiji Revolution (1868–1912), Buddhism was persecuted and celibacy abolished: a devastating blow to the various Buddhist schools softened somewhat by their conviction that "original enlightenment" (本覺 *hongaku*) remains available to all, even in this "degenerate age" (末法 *mappō*).